IhorSvidruk/Tasks/README.md

 also, you should ensure that method Close() is called in either case.

-//Task 5
+// Task 5:

-Please, make refactoring of the code:
+// Please, make refactoring of the code:

-      We know that adult  doesn't have childIDNumber
+// We know that adult  doesn't have childIDNumber

-       child doesn't have passportNumber.
+// child doesn't have passportNumber.

-       Create a public constructor in each class to initialize all their fields (make the first parameter of type int and the second one for name initialization).
+// Create a public constructor in each class to initialize all their fields (make the first parameter of type int and the second one for name initialization).

-       Accessibility of the fields should be the least possible, but the same in all assemblies.
+// Accessibility of the fields should be the least possible, but the same in all assemblies.

-       Add ToString() method to Child and Adult classes that will return a string in the format: "name document_number"
+// Add ToString() method to Child and Adult classes that will return a string in the format: "name document_number"

 public class Person
 {
     protected string childIDNumber;
 }

 public class Child
 {
     private int yearOfBirth;
     private string healthInfo;
     private string name;
     public string GetHealthStatus() { return name + ": " + yearOfBirth + ". " + healthInfo; }
 }

 public class Adult
 {
     private int yearOfBirth;
     private string healthInfo;
     private string passportNumber;
     private string name;
     public string GetHealthStatus() {return name + ": " + yearOfBirth + ". " + healthInfo; }

 }